Why is Succession Planning Important?

 When should companies begin succession planning?

 It’s never too early to begin succession planning.
-It can take years to fully prepare candidates to assume key positions.
-And while some events, such as death, may be unexpected, even seemingly predictable occurrences like a partner’s retirement often happens sooner than expected.
+It can take weeks to months to find the right candidate and years to fully prepare them to assume key positions.
+While some events, such as death, may be unexpected, even seemingly predictable occurrences like a partner’s retirement often happen sooner than expected.
 You never really know when a vital staff member will need to be replaced.

-Talent acquisition and retention is a primary part of succession planning.
+Writing a succession plan may sound difficult, but it doesn’t have to be.
+Talent acquisition and retention is a primary part of creating a succession plan.
 There are several steps to ensure it’s done correctly.

 There are many business, professional, and personal events that could prompt succession.
 These might include: